brunswyck/docu/sphinx/cisco.rst

    # Routing to and from stub networks.
 A STUB NETWORK is a network accessed by a single route, and the router has ONLY ONE NEIGHBOR.
    # Using a single default route to represent a path to any network that does not have a more specific match with another route in the routing table.

+   benefits:

+   * Are not advertised over the network, resulting in better security
+   * Use less bandwidth than dynamic routing protocols
+   * Use known paths to send data

 .. note:: Default routes are used to send traffic to any destination beyond the next upstream router.

 Use static routes to...